ne0guille/angular-library-example/README.md

 # angular-library-example
-Library sample application build wit AngularJs 1.6 , Nodejs and mongodb
+Library sample application build with AngularJs 1.6 , Nodejs and mongodb

 Running the app.